Opinion | Biden must make a tough decision on Afghanistan — and quickly

 The Biden administration now has mere weeks to decide whether to follow through on the withdrawal of the remaining American forces and contractors by May 1, as the deal provides.
 U.S. allies, who have 8,000 of their own troops still in the country, will want to know Washington’s intentions by the time of a NATO meeting on Afghanistan later this month.
 Last week, a study group established by Congress recommended that Mr. Biden launch a diplomatic push to win acceptance of a delay in the final withdrawal so as “to give the peace process sufficient time to produce an acceptable result.”
 While that course has distinct risks, it is better than the alternatives.

 The most likely consequence of a full U.S. and NATO withdrawal by May, the study group concluded, would be the resumption of full-scale civil war among the Taliban, the Afghan government and other factions.
 That would open the door to al-Qaeda, the Islamic State and other terrorists.
-U.S. withdrawal, said study group co-chair retired Gen. Joseph F. Dunford Jr., a former Afghan commander and chairman of the Joint Chiefs of Staff, would make the country a base for terrorism again within 18 to 36 months.
+U.S. withdrawal, said study group co-chair retired Gen. Joseph F. Dunford Jr., a former commander in Afghanistan and chairman of the Joint Chiefs of Staff, would make the country a base for terrorism again within 18 to 36 months.
 All the other gains the United States has fought for over nearly 20 years in the country, including rights for women, a vibrant civil society and the rudiments of democracy, could also be lost.

 The alternative is not to reembrace a military strategy of defeating the Taliban; it is clear that war cannot now be won.
 But “further U.S. troops withdrawals,” the study group report says, “should be conditioned on the Taliban’s demonstrated willingness and capacity to contain terrorist groups, on a reduction in the Taliban’s violence against the Afghan people, and on real progress toward a compromise political settlement.”